 There are a few posts from PSaMP's past that can easily be re-used in different years while remaining true to current events.
 Last year, I posted the best places in and around Steelers training camp to poke your head into.
 I've reposted the list below, with a few edits to keep the info up to date.
 If you go to camp, be sure to check out a few of these cool places!

 Aside from surviving the heat in order to see your Steeler heroes, Latrobe offers a bevy of cool hangouts that might not be an everyday stop to the casual Steelers fan.
 Latrobe's website tells us the obvious:

 No matter where you go in the United States, the mention of the name Latrobe, Pennsylvania will likely generate a response like "that's where they make Rolling Rock Beer!"

 Unquestionably, the amber beverage brewed from mountain spring water that comes in green bottles is the most recognized consumer product produced in our area.
 It's all made in one place, here in Latrobe, by the people of Latrobe Brewing Company, a division of Labatt's USA Inc.

 Rolling Rock, which has since moved on, has been a staple in the Laurel Highlands.
 However, I feel ridiculously qualified to tell you about some other cool places to hang out once the 2-a-days end.
-I just graduated from St. Vincent College, and have had four years to brush up on everything from the local hotspots to the hole-in-the-walls.
+I graduated from St. Vincent College in 2007, and had four years to brush up on everything from the local hotspots to the hole-in-the-walls.